digiltd/oh-rtd-test/Z-Wave-Binding.md

   <tr><td>Z-Wave.me Z-StickC</td><td>No remarks</td></tr>
   <tr><td>Sigma UZB ZWave-Plus</td><td>No Windows drivers ?</td></tr>
 </table>
-#Sigma UZB ZWave-Plus driver can be get there https://github.com/benoit934/drivers/blob/master/ZW050x_USB_VCP_PC_Driver.zip
+**NOTE:** Sigma UZB ZWave-Plus driver can be get there https://github.com/benoit934/drivers/blob/master/ZW050x_USB_VCP_PC_Driver.zip
-#This is an official driver for the RS232 chip, you just have to install it manually using the inf file, actually working on Windows 7, probably any Windows version.
+This is an official driver for the RS232 chip, you just have to install it manually using the inf file, actually working on Windows 7, probably any Windows version.

 ## Binding Configuration